 Opinions about Web3 diverge on two levels.
 First, you have those who disagree about whether it’s even worthy of discussion, with people like Dixon looking down on the Web 2.0 camp, in the words of Dan Primack of Axios, “a bit like cloud computing advocates viewed on-premise stalwarts years ago: dinosaurs who refuse to see the visible meteors heading toward them.”

 Then you have those firmly on the side of Web3 but who disagree about how it will take shape.
 How big of a role will blockchain play?
 How do you achieve decentralization when leading blockchains are largely centralized and we still rely on data centers for hosting power?
 Which use cases will predominate?
 DAOs?
 DeFi?
 These are the discussions worth paying attention to because the people having them are the programmers, developers, and entrepreneurs who are actually making the changes we’ll soon see.
 For a richer understanding of Web3, look to them.

 Now you know the basics of Web3, it’s time to experience it for yourself.

-To get started, simply buy cryptocurrency via MoonPay using your credit card or any other preferred payment method.
+To get started, simply buy Bitcoin or your preferred cryptocurrencies via MoonPay using your credit card and any other preferred payment method.